dotnet/arcade/src/Microsoft.DotNet.Helix/Sdk/Readme.md

     .\eng\common\build.ps1 -configuration Debug -restore -test -projects tests\UnitTests.XHarness.Apple.Device.proj /p:RestoreUsingNugetTargets=false /bl:Arcade.binlog
     ```
-5. An MSBuild log called `Arcade.binlog` will be produced which you can inspect using the [MSBuild Structured Log Viewer](https://msbuildlog.com/).
-There you can see which props were set with which values, in what order the targets were executed and so on.
+5. An MSBuild log file called `Arcade.binlog` will be produced which you can inspect using the [MSBuild Structured Log Viewer](https://msbuildlog.com/).
+There you can see which props were set with which values, in what order the targets were executed under which conditions and so on.

 ### Docker Support
 Helix machines now have (where available on the machine) the ability to run work items directly inside Docker containers.
 This allows work items to use operating systems that only work for Docker scenarios, as well as custom configurations of already-supported operating systems.